pelotech/jsonnet-controller/doc/konfigurations.md

 (*Appears on:*[Snapshot](#Snapshot))

-Snapshot holds the metadata of namespaced Kubernetes objects
+SnapshotEntry holds the metadata of namespaced Kubernetes objects

 <table>
 <colgroup>